-Lead flashing is an integral part of the construction process of a building and has been used for hundreds of years to create a watertight and durable seal between two sections, for example, the roof and a wall, or the roof and a chimney.
+Lead flashing creates a watertight and durable seal between two sections, for example, the roof and a wall, or the roof and a chimney.
+It has been an important part of roofing projects for hundreds of years.
 But why is lead flashing important, and how do you cut and fit lead flashing?
-Read on to find out more, and don’t hesitate to get in touch if you have any questions or queries.
+This guide explains in more detail and answers any questions you may have.
+Don’t hesitate to get in touch if you have any further queries.

 What is lead flashing?